EdgeFirstAI/documentation/docs/models/metrics/fusion.md

 ## Model Timings

-These timings are measured in the same way as ModelPack as described under the [Model Timings](detection.md#model-timings) section.
+These timings are measured as described under the [Model Timings](detection.md#model-timings) section.

 ## Precision versus Recall